 Cocoa-Date Energy Balls: If you can’t find fresh figs, surely dried dates are easier to come by.
 They provide an appealing texture and sweetness to a truffle-like vegan treat.

 If you do not have Nava’s cookbooks in your kitchen library, I highly recommend them!
-Nava is offering discounted, signed copies of her fabulous cookbooks HERE.
+Purchase copies or learn more about Nava’s fabulous books, HERE.